flowtoolz/flowtoolz.github.io/_posts/2018-03-17-swift-observer.md

 }
 ~~~

-* Although you don't need to handle "disposables" or tokens after adding an observer, all objects are internally hashed, so you can scale up as fuck.
+* Although you don't need to handle "disposables" or tokens after adding an observer, all objects are internally hashed, so performance is never an issue.

 ## You Don't Need to Implement Shit